rapid7/metasploit-framework/CONTRIBUTING.md

 Thanks for your interest in making Metasploit -- and therefore, the world -- a better place!
 Before you get started, review our [Code of Conduct].
-There are mutliple ways to help, not just writing code:
+There are mutliple ways to help beyond just writing code:
  - [Submit bugs and feature requests] with detailed information about your issue or idea.
  - [Help fellow users with open issues] or [help fellow committers test recent pull requests].
  - [Report a security vulnerability in Metasploit itself] to Rapid7.
  - Submit an updated or brand new module!
-We are always eager for exploits, scanners, and new features.
+We are always eager for exploits, scanners, and new integrations or features.
+Don't know where to start?
 Set up a [development environment], then head over to ExploitDB to look for [proof-of-concept exploits] that might make a good module.

 # Contributing to Metasploit

 Here's a short list of do's and don'ts to make sure *your* valuable contributions actually make it into Metasploit's master branch.
-If you care not to follow these rules, your contribution **will** be closed.
+If you do not care to follow these rules, your contribution **will** be closed.
 Sorry!

 ## Code Contributions